-No matter what method you use from above, you still need to have a plant to figure out if they’re done cooking!
-The last thing you want is to serve carrots that are still a little too hard and turn that perfect side dish into a not so great side dish that nobody wants to eat.
+No matter what method you use from above, you still need to have a plan to figure out if they’re done cooking!
+The last thing you want is to serve carrots that are still a little too hard and turn that perfect side dish into a not-so-great carrot side dish that nobody wants to eat.

-The easiest way to know if your carrots are done are to check them!
-Take the bag out of the sous vide bath, open it up and stick a fork in them to check.
-If they’re not done, seal them back and put them back in the water for longer.
+The only way to know if your carrots are done are to check them!
+Take the bag out of the sous vide bath, open it up and taste one.
+What you’re looking for in the carrot is the slightest bit of resistance to bite without being the least bit mushy.
+If the carrot is not done, seal them back and put them back in the water for longer.

 One easy thing to do so you don’t mess up the vacuum seal of your bag, is to create two separate bags to cook your carrots!
 Have one smaller bag of carrots and one main one.

-You can even use something simple like a zip lock bag with the air removed for your smaller bag.
-You can check the smaller bag for doneness without messing with all of your carrots.
+I’d use something simple like a zip lock bag with the air removed for your smaller bag so you can unseal and seal with ease.
+You can check the smaller bag for the doneness of a carrot without messing with all of your carrots.